 As the first hit European country, Italy has been through a lot.
 However, a strict lockdown brought things under control and it held out against a second wave for longer than its European neighbors.
 But it wasn't to last.
-Cases started rising in September and spiking sharply in October.
-It holds Europe's second highest death toll (after the UK), with over 2.8 million infections and nearly 96,000 deaths as of February 23.
-After a strict Christmas and New Year lockdown, a a suspected third wave took off in February 2021.
+Cases started rising in September and spiking sharply in October, and after a strict Christmas and New Year lockdown, a a suspected third wave took off in February 2021.
 Most of the country spent much of the first quarter of 2021 under lockdown conditions, with case numbers continuing to rise despite the restrictions.

 What can visitors expect

 Italian regions are currently graded by their infection and hospitalization rates, running from white (lowest risk) through yellow and amber to red (highest risk).

 Everywhere in the country, masks must be worn at all times inside or on public transport (though the outdoor mask mandate has now been lifted).
 Social distancing restrictions may remain in place, including on public transport.

 Previous restrictions on travel between regions have also been lifted -- at least, between white and yellow regions.
 If traveling to, or coming from, an orange or red region, essential reasons must be proven.

 White zones are almost back to normal, qualifying as extremely low risk -- where there are under 50 cases per 100,000 inhabitants.
 These areas are exempt from restrictions, but regions can bring in their own rules.

 In yellow zones, bars and restaurants can stay open throughout the day, but only for outdoor consumption.
 Indoor dining restarted June 1.
 Diners must be home for the 11 p.m. curfew (which has effectively been abolished since all regions turned white, but could presumably be reinstated if regions turn yellow again).